kbss-cvut/fta-fmea-ui/doc/fta-construction-algorithm.md

 ```
 GENERATE_FAULT_TREE(behaviour: Behaviour)
 BEGIN
-	fault-event = Create FaultEvent
+  fault-event = Create -FaultEvent
   IF behaviour is Function
     fault-evnt.gate = OR
-	else IF behaviour is FailureMode
+  ELSE IF behaviour is FailureMode
     fault-evnt.gate = AND

   IF behaviour.child_behaviours is not empty
     fault-event-due-to-parts = Create FaultEvent with GATE(behaviour.gateType)
     fault-event.add(fault-event-due-to-parts)
-        for each behaviourPart in behaviour.behaviourParts
+    FOR EACH behaviourPart IN behaviour.behaviourParts
       fault-event-due-to-parts.add(GENERATE_FAULT_TREE(behaviourPart))

-	FOR EACH b in behaviour.required_behaviours;
+  FOR EACH b IN behaviour.required_behaviours;
     fault-event.add(GENERATE_FAULT_TREE(b))

-	FOR EACH b in behaviour.impairing_behaviors;
+  FOR EACH b IN behaviour.impairing_behaviors;
     fault-event.add(GENERATE_FAULT_TREE(b))

   RETUNR fault-event
 END
 ```

 ```
 GATE(behaviour: Behaviour):
 BEGIN
   IF (behaviour is Function)
     RETURN negate(behaviour.behaviourType)
   IF (behaviour is FailureMode)
     RETURN behaviour.behaviourType
 END
 ```